divmain/maintainerd/README.md

 - `patch`
 - `documentation only`

-More selections may be added in the future.More selections may be added in the future.
+More selections may be added in the future.

-#### NPM Packages
+### NPM Packages

 Should you desire to do so, you can use the above API to auto-publish NPM packages at the granularity of a pull request.

-To accomplish this, you can add something like the following to the `deploy` stage of your CI of choice:
+To accomplish this, add something like the following to the `deploy` stage of your CI of choice:

 ```sh
 #!/usr/bin/env bash